-Here we describe how we modify our dynamic GAM into a joint multivariate statistical model for collections of time series.
-Dynamic factor models that account for multivariate relationships in time series data are closely aligned with static latent factor models, which are used in quantitative ecology to jointly model multiple species by estimating shared responses to unmeasured ecological drivers (Warton et al. 2015, Thorson et al. 2016, Ovaskainen et al. 2017, Ward et al. 2021).
+Here we describe how we a DGAM can be modified into a joint multivariate statistical model for collections of time series with potentially common dynamics.
+Dynamic factor models that account for relationships in time series data are closely aligned with static latent factor models, which are used in quantitative ecology to jointly model abundances of multiple species by estimating shared responses to unmeasured ecological drivers (Warton et al. 2015, Thorson et al. 2016, Ovaskainen et al. 2017, Ward et al. 2021).
 A latent factor model is a function of unmeasured random predictors (factors) that induce correlations between responses via factor loadings while exercising dimension reduction.
 Often, species do demonstrate correlated responses to gradients, meaning that a smaller set of factors (i.e. a low-dimensional representation) than the total number of possible inter-species relationships can adequately capture the main axes of covariation (Letten et al. 2015, Warton et al. 2015).
 A dynamic factor model assumes the factors evolve as time series.
-The strength of this approach is that a small number of latent factors can often model the temporal behaviors of a much larger set of series.
-This dimension reduction simplifies the estimation and forecasting tasks, as only the smaller set of dynamic factors and the series’ specific factor loadings needs to be estimated to generate forecasts (De Stefani et al. 2019).
-In our dynamic GAM, each series’ latent trend is composed of a linear combination of these common factors:
+The strength of this approach is that a small number of common factors can often model the temporal behaviors of a much larger set of series.
+This dimension reduction simplifies the estimation and forecasting tasks, as only the smaller set of factors and the series’ specific factor loadings need to be estimated to generate forecasts (De Stefani et al. 2019).
+In a dynamic factor DGAM, each series’ latent trend is composed of a linear combination of these common factors:

-EYj,t=g-1β0+ i=1Isi,j,t(xi,t) + k=1K(zk,tθj) eq.
+EYj,t=g-1β0+ i=1Isi,j,t(xi,t) + m=1M(zm,tθj) eq.
 5

-where E(Yj,t) is the expected response for series j at time t, the zk,t’s are estimates for the K factors at time t and the θj’s are factor loadings.
+where E(Yj,t) is the expected response for series j at time t, the zm,t’s are estimates for the M factors at time t and the θj’s are factor loadings.
 As in the univariate case, the factors can evolve either as random walks with drift or as autoregressive processes up to order 3.

-A challenge with any factor model is the need to determine the number of factors K (Fox et al. 2009, Bhattacharya and Dunson 2011, Thorson et al. 2016, Tobler et al. 2019).
-Setting K too small prevents temporal dependencies from being adequately modelled, leading to poor convergence and difficulty estimating smooth parameters.
-By contrast, setting K too large leads to unnecessary computation.
-We approach this problem by formulating a prior distribution that enforces exponentially increasing penalties on the factor variances to allow any un-needed factors to evolve as flat lines.
-Following Welty et al (2009) and Wells et al (2016), our prior assumes that factors up to a certain threshold number π have precisions of similar magnitudes, after which they increase exponentially (leading to variances that shrink toward zero).
-Along with π, we estimate two other hyperparameters that control the baseline penalty and the rate at which penalties exponentially increase, respectively, allowing the data to inform the selection of dynamic factors.
-We caution however that setting K too large could result in trends that are overly flexible, making it challenging to simultaneously estimate important smooth functions such as seasonality.
-It is certainly worth checking whether inferences or forecasts are sensitive to K, perhaps using the guidelines outlined by Tobler et al (2019).
-Additional constraints preserve identifiability by setting the upper triangle of the factor loading matrix to zero and ensuring non-negative diagonals (Hui 2016, Tobler et al. 2019).
+A challenge with any factor model is the need to determine the number of factors M (Fox et al. 2009, Bhattacharya and Dunson 2011, Thorson et al. 2016, Tobler et al. 2019).
+Setting M too small prevents temporal dependencies from being adequately modelled, leading to poor convergence and difficulty estimating smooth parameters.
+By contrast, setting M too large leads to unnecessary computation.
+The problem can be approached by formulating a prior distribution that enforces exponentially increasing penalties on the factor variances to allow any un-needed factors to evolve as flat lines.
+Following Welty et al (2009) and Wells et al (2016), one such prior assumes that factors up to a certain threshold number π have precisions of similar magnitudes, after which they increase exponentially (leading to variances that shrink toward zero).
+Along with π, two other hyperparameters can be estimated to control the baseline penalty and the rate at which penalties exponentially increase, respectively, allowing the data to inform the selection of dynamic factors.
+We caution however that setting M too large could result in trends that are overly flexible, making it challenging to simultaneously estimate important smooth functions such as seasonality.
+It is certainly worth checking whether inferences or forecasts are sensitive to M, perhaps using the guidelines outlined by Tobler et al (2019).
+Additional constraints are also needed to preserve identifiability by setting the upper triangle of the factor loading matrix to zero and ensuring non-negative diagonals (Hui 2016, Tobler et al. 2019).